azuregray/TSF-GRIP-Internship-Tasks/README.md

 ## Task 1: Object Recognition

+#### Task Description:
-### Task Description: *To implement an object detector which identifies objects of various different classes in images and videos.*
+> *To implement an object detector which identifies objects of various different classes in images and videos.*

 For my first task, I implemented cutting-edge techniques in **object recognition**.
 The results and details can be found in the respective task folder.

 ## Task 2: Media Color Identification

+#### Task Description:
-### Task Description: *To implement an image color detector which identifies all the colours present in images and videos.*
+> *To implement an image color detector which identifies all the colours present in images and videos.*

 In my second task, I delved into the world of **color identification** in images and videos.
 The code and outcomes are available in the respective project directory.

 ---

 I'm excited to share the outcomes of both tasks, and I encourage you to explore the projects in detail.
-Additionally, you can watch my video demonstration of these tasks on my [YouTube Channel](https://www.youtube.com/@thedarshgowda).

 Feel free to reach out if you have any questions or feedback.
 Sincere Thanks for reviewing my internship work!